Maximum Weather Instrument Pricing Guide

 If you are considering purchasing a home weather instrument or station, this pricing guide will help you develop a budget and plan for the costs associated with our products.
 Prices will vary depending on installation costs and services.

-What is the Cost of a Home Weather Instrument Set-up – Things to Consider
+What is the Cost of a Home Weather Instrument Set-up?

-- Some instruments require no installation and run on batteries or are self-powered
+- Some instruments require no installation and either run on batteries or are self-powered

-- Some instruments require installation with sensors mounted to the highest point on the roof and running wiring through the walls of your home
+- Some instruments require installation with sensors mounted to the highest point of the roof and running wiring through the walls of your home

-- Possible charge for installation if not self-installing
+- Possible charges for installation if not self-installing

 - Additional installation materials